Take Care of Your Mental Health This Holiday Season

 Know When to Ask for Help

 We believe in prevention in healthcare, whether it is physical health or mental health.
-If you have been struggling throughout 2020 (or longer), it would be good to make an appointment with one of NOAH’s counselors or psychiatrists now.
+If you have been struggling, make an appointment with one of NOAH’s counselors or psychiatrists now.

 People who are at a higher risk, or who deal with chronic depression or anxiety, should be seeing someone on a somewhat regular basis, and especially if holiday stress or loneliness would trigger more emotions.
 Another warning sign is isolation.
 If you notice yourself isolating more or see changes in a loved one with their moods or interactions, that is a good time to make or encourage an appointment.